physionetchallenges/physionetchallenges.github.io/2020/faq.md

 __For the license, can we make it open source but restrict to non-commercial use?__

 Yes, the philosophy of the Challenge is to encourage researchers to make their code free to use for research.
-Qe hope that companies will approach you to license the code, too!
-If you do not specify any license, the we will assume the license is BSD 3.0.
+We hope that companies will approach you to license the code, too!
+If you do not specify any license, then we will assume that the license is the BSD 3-Clause License.

 __Are the provided records a more accurate representation of the hold-out evaluation data that what was previously provided?__